 The issue

-Turning an aircraft round between flights posses many challenges when it comes to aircraft engineering inspection and maintenance.
-Most task at height, in all weathers and at any time of the day or night.
-There are also times have to be performed constraints as well as having to work around other service providers including caterers, baggage handlers etc. The aircraft itself presents many problems by its shape and the areas that engineering staff need to get to.
+Turning an aircraft around between flights poses many challenges when it comes to aircraft engineering inspection and maintenance.
+Most tasks involve working at height, in all weather conditions, and at any time of day or night.
+There are also times when tasks have to be performed under time constraints, as well as having to work around other service providers, including caterers, baggage handlers, etc. The aircraft itself presents many problems due to its shape and the areas that engineering staff need to access.

 Traditionally the industry has used one particular design of steps for the past 20 - 25 years for all tasks; they are very versatile and allow access in, under and around the aircraft engine and to the cargo hold.
 However, from a safety point the design is very poor.
 The employee can be working nearly 2.5 meters off the ground with little or no protection from falling and when accessing the cargo hold a large unprotected gap is left.
 Our own accident statistics showed that over a four-year period the following working at height lost time accidents (10 involved access steps) occurred and resulted in a total of 478 lost working days.